 The summary unaudited pro forma condensed consolidated financial data of Shift4 Payments, Inc. presented below has been derived from our unaudited pro forma condensed consolidated financial information included elsewhere in this prospectus.
-The summary unaudited pro forma condensed consolidated statements of operations data for the year ended December 31, 2019 and the six months ended June 30, 2020 for Shift4 Payments, Inc. gives effect to the Transactions, including the consummation of the IPO and the Private Placement, and the use of proceeds therefrom, as described in "IPO, Private Placement and Transactions," and this offering, as if all such transactions had occurred on January 1, 2019.
+The summary unaudited pro forma condensed consolidated financial information included elsewhere in this prospectus.
+The summary unaudited pro forma condensed consolidated financial information included elsewhere in this prospectus.
+The summary unaudited pro forma condensed consolidated financial information included elsewhere in this prospectus.
+The summary unaudited pro forma condensed consolidated financial information of the IPO and the Six months ended June 30, 2020 for Shift4 Payments, Inc. gives effect to the Transactions, including the consummation of the IPO and the Private Placement, and the use of proceeds therefrom, as described in "IPO, Private Placement and Transactions," and this offering, as if all such transactions had occurred on January 1, 2019.
 The unaudited pro forma condensed consolidated financial information includes various estimates which are subject to material change and may not be indicative of what our operations or financial position would have been had this offering and the Transactions taken place on the dates indicated, or that may be expected to occur in the future.
 See "Unaudited Pro Forma Condensed Consolidated Financial Information" for a complete description of the adjustments and assumptions underlying the summary unaudited pro forma condensed consolidated financial information.